-Within the Annual Report and financial statements, the Directors have set out the Group's investment objective and policy which, following shareholder approval at the 2025 EGM, is to realise the value of its existing assets through a carefully managed Portfolio realisation, resulting in a managed sell down of the Company's Portfolio over time, with a view to returning available cash to shareholders.
-Its investment objective and policy are set out on pages 4 to 6 of the circular to shareholders of the Company dated 17 February 2025.
-The Directors have reported how the Board and its delegated Committees operate and how the Directors consider and address the opportunities and risks to the future success of the Company, along with the sustainability of the Company's business model and how its governance contributes to the delivery of its strategy.
+Within the annual report and financial statements, the Directors have set out the Group's investment objective and policy which, following shareholder approval at the 2025 EGM, is to realise the value of its existing assets through a carefully managed Portfolio realisation, resulting in a managed sell down of the Company's Portfolio over time, with a view to returning available cash to shareholders.
+Its investment objective and policy are set out on pages 7 to 17 of the annual report.
+The Directors have reported how the Board, and its delegated committees operate and how the Directors consider and address the opportunities and risks to the future success of the Company, along with the sustainability of the Company's business model and how its governance contributes to the delivery of its strategy.
 The Board has approved a formal schedule of matters reserved for its approval which is available on the Company's website and upon request from the Company Secretary.
 The principal matters considered by the Board during the year included:

-- the interim and annual financial statements; - revision of the Property Advisory and Investor Relations Agreement; - $\bullet \quad \text{renewal of Master Power of Attorney delegating a number of administrative matters to the Property Advisor;}\\$ - sale of condominium assets and portfolio sales; - consideration of intercompany loans; - standard and non-standard capital expenditure projects; - recommendations from the Company's respective Committees; - the annual review of service providers; - the condominium pivot strategy; - negotiation and sale of Phoenix Spree Deutschland XI Limited; and - the approval of debt related to and forming part of the sale of Phoenix Spree Deutschland XI Limited.
+- the Interim and Annual Financial Statements; - revision of the Property Advisory and Investor Relations Agreement; - renewal of Master Power of Attorney delegating a number of administrative matters to the Property Advisor; - sale of condominium assets and portfolio sales; - consideration of intercompany loans; - standard and non-standard capital expenditure projects; - recommendations from the Company's respective committees; - the annual review of service providers; - the condominium pivot strategy; - negotiation and sale of Phoenix Spree Deutschland XI Limited; and the approval of debt related to and forming part of the sale of Phoenix Spree Deutschland XI Limited.